5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 8. **NVRAM/Add**
 	- `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102`:
 		- revpatch:sbvmm &rarr; Setting for RestrictEvents.kext to enable the board-id VMM spoof.
+Only required if you have to disable SecureBootModel in order to boot with patched in NVIDIA Drivers for Kepler GPUs.
+		- Boot-args: based on the [fix](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#option-1-using-a-ssdt-with-corrected-header-description) you are using to get the Intel I225-V working in macOS 12 and newer, you might need `dk.e1000=0` (macOS Big Sur) or `e1000=0` (macOS Monterey+).
-		- OCLP-Settings: -allow_amfi &rarr; Required for OpenCore Legacy Patcher so Kepler Drivers can be installed
+		- OCLP-Settings: `-allow_amfi` &rarr; Required for OpenCore Legacy Patcher so Kepler Drivers can be installed
 	- `7C436110-AB2A-4BBB-A880-FE41995C9F82`:
 		- Change `csr-active-config` to disable SIP.
 When using OCL or GeForce Kepler Patcher, you _have_ to disable SIP):
 			- **Big Sur** and newer: `67080000` (0x867) or `EF0F0000` (0xFEF) if you need to completely disable SIP (required for GeForce Kepler Patcher)